dsandstrom/atom-ruby-block-converter/README.md

 * It looks left, then up, for the nearest do or {.
 Upon success, it looks right, then down for a matching } or end.
 * When there is a block with only one line of code: the curly converter will join the block onto one line; the do-end converter will separate the three lines and then auto-tab.
 I will make this an option.
 * Right now, it will only try up or down 6 lines, but this will probably become an optional value.
+* All actions are done in one transaction, so it is undo/redo friendly.

 #### Notes
 In Beta